Unit 2 Ferry Wharf

 Just as we do with our candidates, at Harvey John, we’ve spent years nurturing relationships with our clients.
 They trust us just as we hope you will; when they receive an email or phone call from us, they want to take it.
 We know whose nose to put your information under and how to make them take notice.

-While it may seem easier to let every recruiter under the sun try to find you a new job, taking the time to find a single trustworthy, professional, and well-connected recruiter can make your search for more successful.
-We think that each of us at Harvey John embodies this mentality - to make sure, why not check out our testimonials?
+While it may seem easier to let every recruiter under the sun try to find you a new job, taking the time to find a single trustworthy, professional, and well-connected recruiter can make your search more successful.
+We think that each of us at Harvey John embodies this mentality.

 David Waddell is Managing Director at Harvey John.